How to Choose How to Choose Your Chatbot: A Massively Multi-System MultiReference Data Set for Dialog Metric Evaluation: Dataset Creation

-We created a HIT (human intelligence task) for Amazon's Mechanical Turk (AMT) to collect multiple references.
-Each worker was shown 10 one-, two-, or three-turn conversations and asked to provide 2 to 5 responses to the last turn in each conversation.\footnote{The HIT html is available in the supplemental materials.} Further details of the data collection are available in \autoref{sec:app-hit}.
+To collect multiple references for each prompt, we created a human intelligence task (HIT) on Amazon's Mechanical Turk (AMT) and recruited crowdworkers.
+Each worker was shown 10 one\nobreakdash-, two\nobreakdash-, or three\nobreakdash-turn conversations drawn from the Neural Conversational Model \cite[NCM;][]{DBLP:journals/corr/VinyalsL15,sedoc-etal-2019-chateval}, ESL2, and ESL3 datasets and asked to provide 2 to 5 responses to the last turn in each conversation.\footnote{For data collection details and HIT screenshot see \autoref{sec:app-hit}.}